It's a new year, and what better gift than a gaming chair for working and relaxing? It serves as a gaming throne as well as a comfortable study chair.

 A decent backrest and lumbar support are also important in your search for the finest gaming chair.
 Look for a video game chair that is both robust and appropriate for your size.
 Our top selections for the best gaming chair are listed below.
 This list will be updated on a regular basis.

-Best chair that doesn't require a desk
+The best chair that doesn't require a desk

 DXRacer Master Modular Gaming Chair: $499

 A fully outfitted DXRacer Master Modular gaming chair resembles something out of a science fiction film... or a dentist's clinic.
-Despite its outward appearances, this $499 (AU700; not available in the UK) chair is quite comfy and functional, particularly if you use multiple devices while gaming and working.
+Despite its outward appearance, this $499 (AU700; not available in the UK) chair is quite comfy and functional, particularly if you use multiple devices while gaming and working.

 The chair is upholstered in microfiber leather and has an aluminum base that accommodates persons weighing up to 275 pounds.
 It comes in black, maroon, and brown (124.7kg).
-It's best for someone 6 feet tall, although it can fit someone up to 6-foot-6 (1.9m).
+It's best for someone 6 feet tall, although it can fit someone up to 6 foot 6 (1.9m).
 The weight of the chair is just around 70 pounds.

 Internal lumbar support is included in the Master Series, which is a positive for me because it eliminates the need to fumble with a cushion.
 The same can be said about the cushion's headrest, which is mounted to the rail.
 Padded 4D locking armrests are not only comfy, but they also stay in position when used to assist you in getting out of the chair.
 The standard Chair cushion is comfy and tapers slightly upward at the ends, making it easier for people with wider bottoms to sit in.
 For those who want to stay cool with extra ventilation, DXRacer also offers a mesh Chair cushion.
 That's only the beginning of the customizations.